It’s tough when your older dog starts losing bladder control.

 However, testing varies depending on what your vet finds during the initial physical exam.

 Sometimes testing shows the cause is a urinary tract infection or a bladder infection.

 If your dog suffers either, your veterinarian will recommend antibiotics.

-If incontinence is caused by other problems, most veterinarians recommend hormone therapy or pharmaceuticals.
+If other problems cause incontinence, most veterinarians recommend hormone therapy or pharmaceuticals.

 Eastern Diagnosis and Treatment of Canine Incontinence

 TCVM considers disease a sign of energetic imbalance.

 The goal is to return the animal’s body to harmony and balance.

 The TCVM herbal blend Suo Quan Wan often helps dogs suffering from incontinence.